ChimarokeAmadi/zimcrest/README.md

 ## API Handling

 - Job data is fetched from a mock API (JSON file).
-- User skills are predefined and compared with job requirements to calculate match scores.
+- User skills and match scores are predefined in the Mock API provided.

 ## License